owncloud/music/README.md

 #### Unshare from self

 When the recipient of a shared audio file unshares it, the file reference is left in the music database of the recipient.
 To get rid of it, the database has to be regenerated.
-Fixing this requires a change into ownCloud/Nextcloud core. #567
+The fix for this has been merged to ownCloud and Nextcloud cores, but it may not yet be included in your release of the cloud. #567

 #### Huge music collections

 The version 0.4.0 scales better for large music collections than the older versions.
-Still, if the collection is large enough (say, more than 10000 tracks), you probably find the performance dissatisfactory.
+Still, if the collection is large enough, it may fail to load.
+The maximum number of tracks supported depends on your server but should be around 50'000.
+Also, when there are tens of thousands of tracks, loading the applicatin view takes pretty long time and the responsiveness of the UI may be poor.
+For the best performance on huge music collections, Firefox 57.0+ (aka "Quantum") is recommended.

 ## Development